digital-skills-for-researchers/coursebook/modules/publication/assessment.md

 ## Learning Outcomes

-Upon completion of this moduleyou should be able to:
+Upon completion of this module you should be able to:

 - a.
 Understand what is required for published research to be reproducible
 - b.
 Understand the benefits and costs of publishing reproducible research, the practical impacts that arise.